Power is generally supplied over the interface connection. External power can be supplied to cameras if necessary.

 The camera power requirements vary with the camera model and the current operating mode.

 Note: GigE and FireWire measured with 12V at camera input.
-USB2 and USB3 measured with 5V at camera input.
+USB2, USB3, and 10 GigE measured with 5V at camera input.

 |Camera Model||FireWire (F)||GigE (G)||USB2 (U)|